-73. Following public meetings and extensive public comment over the ensuing months, the School Board amended its policy so that not all challenged books were automatically subject to restricted access during the review process.
-Nonetheless, the School Board instituted two policies that continued to give challengers substantial power to restrict access to books to which they objected.
+68. After a challenge to the Bible and concerns about its restriction under the "restrict all challenged books" practice, the School District amended its practice so that not all challenged books were automatically subject to restricted access during the review process.
+Nonetheless, the School Board instituted two practices that continued to give challengers substantial power to restrict access to books to which they objected.
+These practices were applied to previously challenged books that had already been restricted to determine which should remain restricted, as well as to subsequently challenged books.
+This practice was ultimately adopted as the School Board's policy in December 2022.

-74. First, the School Board began automatically restricting access to any book where the challenge could be interpreted as alleging that the book contains content that is pornographic or prohibited under F.S.
+69. First, the School Board automatically restricted access to any book where the challenge could be interpreted as alleging that the book contains content that is pornographic or prohibited under F.S.
 847.012.

-75. Florida Statute 847.012 prohibits the sale or distribution to minors of "harmful" material.
+70. Florida Statute 847.012 prohibits the sale or distribution to minors of "harmful" material.
 As applied to books, it incorporates F.S.
 847.001, which defines material "harmful to minors" as material that, inter alia, "[p]redominately appeals to a prurient, shameful, or morbid interest," and "[t]aken as a whole, is without serious literary, artistic, political, or scientific value for minors."
 Fla.

-Stat., § 847.001(7)(a)-(c) (emphases added).
-None of the books at issue here qualify as harmful material under this standard.5
+Stat., 847.001(7)(a)-(c) (emphases added).
+None of the books at issue here qualify as harmful material under this standard.4

-76. Despite this statutory language, the School Board has been using F.S.
+71. Despite this statutory language, the School Board has been using F.S.
 847.012 as a pretext to restrict access to books that address other topics it finds objectionable.

-77. For instance, many books that deal with the topic of sexual assault have been automatically restricted under this policy.
+72. For instance, many books that deal with the topic of sexual assault have been automatically restricted under this policy.
 One revealing example is The Kite Runner by PEN America member Khaled Hosseini, which is published by Plaintiff PRH.
 The Kite Runner follows an Afghan boy named Amir into adulthood, including his flight from Afghanistan to the United States after the 1979 Soviet invasion, and his later return to the country under the rule of the Taliban.
 One key scene in the novel involves Amir's failure to protect his friend from a sexual assault, and his subsequent guilt and shame over that failure.
 The book sold over seven million copies, spent two years on the New York Times bestseller list, and was made into a major motion picture in 2007.